 Super fun way to engage with social science research.
 And the way Akin and Dan interact puts a smile on my face from minute one... to the degree that people think I’m disturbed when jogging because I look so deliriously happy.
 It’s a mix of sitting down with your mates over a pint while having a research lab meeting at the same time.
 Keep it going guys, please!
 Am now contemplating how to assign the podcast episodes as part of my own Uni teaching.

-Rephonic provides a wide range of data for three million podcasts so you can understand how popular each one is.
-See how many people listen to Squeezing the Orange and access YouTube viewership numbers, download stats, chart rankings, ratings and more.
+Rephonic provides a wide range of podcast stats for Squeezing the Orange.
+We scanned the web and collated all of the information that we could find in our comprehensive podcast database.
+See how many people listen to Squeezing the Orange and access YouTube viewership numbers, download stats, audience demographics, chart rankings, ratings, reviews and more.

-Rephonic pulls reviews for Squeezing the Orange from multiple sources, including Apple Podcasts, Castbox, Podcast Addict and more.
+Rephonic pulls ratings and reviews for Squeezing the Orange from multiple sources, including Spotify, Apple Podcasts, Castbox, and Podcast Addict.